glycerine/goq/README.md

  * GOQ_JSERV_PORT = the port number the server is listening on (defaults to 1776)

  * GOQ_ODIR = the output directory where the server will write job output.
 Default: ./o

- * GOQ_CLUSTERID = secret shared amongst the cluster to reject jobs from the outside.
-Will be generated for you and written to the .goq/ directory on first run.
-Thereafter the system will read the key from disk if present.

  * GOQ_SENDTIMEOUT_MSEC = milliseconds of wait before timing-out various network communications (you shouldn't need to adjust this, unless traffic is super heavy and your workers aren't receiving jobs).
 The current default is 1000 msec.